 Tablica 7.
-Language and globalization Labitca · • Language ana Sionanzation
+Language and globalization

-1. GENERAL INFORMATION 1.1.Study programme (undergraduate, graduate, integrated) B.A. level 1.6.Type of instruction (number of hours $L + S + E$ + e-learning) 15L + 15S 1.2.Year of the study programme 1st 1.7.Expected enrolment in the course up to 20 per year 1.3.Name of the course Language and globalization 1.8.Course teacher Lucija Šimičić, assistant professor 1.4.Credits (ECTS) 3 ECTS 1.9.Associate teachers Marijana Kresić, associate professor 1.5.Status of the course obligatory 1.10.Language of instruction 2.
+ablica 7.
+Language and globalization 1.
+GENERAL INFORMATION 1.1.Study programme (undergraduate, graduate, integrated) B.A. level 1.6.
+Type of instruction (number of hours $L + S + E + e$ -learning) 15L + 15S 1.2.Year of the study programme 1st 1.7.Expected enrolment in the course up to 20 per year 1.3.Name of the course Language and globalization 1.8.Course teacher Lucija Šimičić, assistant professor 1.4.Credits (ECTS) 3 ECTS 1.9.Associate teachers Marijana Kresić, associate professor 1.5.Status of the course obligatory 1.10.Language of instruction 2.
 COURSE DESCRIPTION 2.1.Course objectives and short contents The course looks into various interconnections between processes of globalization and languages.
 We will explore how globalization affects languages and, vice versa, the role of languages in globalizing processes.
 In these processes language(s) may be perceived as different types of resources, but we will be especially concerned here with language and multilingualism in particular as an economic resource in a globalizing world.
 The course will aim at a broad geographical coverage of relevant issues.
 The semester-long project work based on weekly assignements will complement the course with a range of real-life inputs to discuss the topics of interest.
-2.2.Course enrolment requirements and entry competences required for the course Students can enrol in the cou rse after having attended M0.
-2.3.Learning outcomes at the level of the programme to which the course contributes explain and provide e processes, and analys explain fundamental a and society develop programmes multilingualism in specific programmes and societ programmes and societ programmes multilingualism in specific programmes and societ programmes multilingualism in specific programmes programmes and societ programmes multilingualism in specific programmes progra ge and understanding of basic terms and xamples of structures and functions of la e them, especially in multilingual contex aspects of multilingualism and exemplify for the learning and teaching of language ecific institutional and social contexts ideas and arguments in English in written nguage(s) and communicative ts their implications for individuals es, as well as plan and manage
+2.2.Course enrolment requirements and entry competences required for the course Students can enrol in the course after having attended M0.
+2.3.Learning outcomes at the level of the programme to which the course contributes demonstrate knowledge and understanding of basic terms and principles in the field of linguistics explain and provide examples of structures and functions of language(s) and communicative processes, and analyse them, especially in multilingual contexts explain fundamental aspects of multilingualism and exemplify their implications for individuals and society develop programmes for the learning and teaching of languages, as well as plan and manage multilingualism in specific institutional and social contexts communicate her/his ideas and arguments in English in written and oral form

-• present the results of the analysis of a problem in written and oral form • discuss and critically evaluate research findings, as well as vocationally and life-oriented problems related to language, communication and multilingualism in contemporary society • apply the principles of linguistic research to solving practical problems By the end of the course, studens will be able to: • Understand economic, political and socio-cultural dimensions of globalization 2.4.Learning outcomes • Explain and critically reflect upon the role of language in globalizing processes expected at the level of the • Assess linguistic social justice in a variety of (g)local contexts course • Discuss the role of power and ideology in language-and-globalization perspective • Carry out and report on an independently conducted small-scale analysis of a language-and- globalisation related topic 1.
+· present the results of the analysis of a problem in written and oral form discuss and critically evaluate research findings, as well as vocationally and life-oriented problems related to language, communication and multilingualism in contemporary society apply the principles of linguistic research to solving practical problems By the end of the course, studens will be able to: Understand economic, political and socio-cultural dimensions of globalization 2.4.Learning outcomes Explain and critically reflect upon the role of language in globalizing processes expected at the level of the Assess linguistic social justice in a variety of (g)local contexts course Discuss the role of power and ideology in language-and-globalization perspective Carry out and report on an independently conducted small-scale analysis of a language-and- globalisation related topic 1.
 Introduction to the course 2.
 Discourses of globalization 3.
 Political and economic dimension of globalization 4.
 Socio-cultural dimensions of globalization 5.
-Linguistic dimensions of globalization 6.
+Linguistic dimensions of globalization 250 6.
 Case study 1 2.5.Course content broken 7.
-Language as resource in new economies down in detail by weekly class 8.
+Language as resource in new economies down in detail by weekly class schedule (syllabus) 8.
 Linguistic imperialism and orders of indexicality schedule (syllabus) 9.
 Policentricity 10.
 (Linguistic) centers and peripheries 11.
 Case study 2 12.
 Globalizing the local and localizing the global 13.
 Translanguaging, language crossing and global identities 14.
 World languages and small language communities 15.
-In-class presentations 2.6.Format of instruction: $ \begin{tabular}{ c c c c c } \hline & & & & & & & \\ \hline & & & & & \\ \hline & & & &$
+In-class presentations 2.6.Format of instruction: independent assignments 2.7 Accessibility of e-learning 2.6.
+Format of instruction: lectures multimedia and the internet platform: